-The extent to which the COVID-19 pandemic may impact our business will depend on future developments, which are highly uncertain and cannot be predicted.
+The extent to which the COVID-19 pandemic may impact our business will depend on future developments.
 The COVID-19 pandemic's far-reaching impact on the global economy could negatively affect various aspects of our business, including demand for real estate.
 From March 2020 through the second quarter of 2022, we continued to sell lots at our Ballenger Run project (in Maryland) to NVR for the construction of single-family homes.
 At this time, all of the lots at Ballenger Run have been sold to NVR, however we continue to complete our development requirements under our agreements with NVR.
 We do not anticipate that the COVID-19 pandemic will have a material impact on the timing of the completion of our remaining tasks at Ballenger Run.

 We have received strong indications that buyers and renters across the country are expressing interest in moving from more densely populated urban areas to the suburbs.
-We believe this trend, should it continue, will encourage interest in our Lakes at Black Oak project, an Alset EHome community.
+We believe this trend, should it continue, will encourage interest in some of our projects.

-The COVID-19 pandemic could impact the ability of our staff and contractors to continue to work, and our ability to conduct our operations in a prompt and efficient manner.
+The COVID-19 pandemic could impact the ability to conduct our operations in a prompt and efficient manner.
 In 2020, we experienced a slowdown in the construction of a clubhouse at the Ballenger Run project, which was completed behind schedule.
 We believe this delay was caused in part by policies requiring lower numbers of contractors working in indoor space.
 The infrastructure design, engineering and construction for the Black Oak project, and other planned projects, could be impacted by the COVID-19 pandemic in the future.
 In addition, we believe the COVID-19 pandemic could continue to have an impact on supply chains and commodities in the future, which may impact our real estate business by causing increased costs and longer project durations.